I have more than one insurance policy, how do I know which insurance is primary?

 All Children's Hospital sends itemized bills as required by Florida Statute 395.301.
 This bill is used to notify the guarantor of the specific nature of charges or expenses incurred by the patient.
 If insurance information has been provided, these charges have been submitted to your insurance plan for payment.

 I received notification that my account was referred to a collection agency, why is this?

 Upon completion of claims processing by your insurance company, remaining balances that are the responsibility of the patient will be referred to our extended business office.
-Once here, you will receive monthly billing statements and may also be contacted by phone.
-If payment or payment arrangements have not been made after these steps have been taken your account may be referred to a collection agency.
+Once there, you will receive monthly billing statements and may also be contacted by phone.
+If payment or payment arrangements have not been made after these steps have been taken, your account may be referred to a collection agency.

 Level of Care: Observation vs. Inpatient

 When the patient is being evaluated, this determination is made based upon the severity of illness and care required for the patient.
-This is a clinical determination made in conjunction with the MD, nursing staff and other clinical staff involved with the patients care.
-There are clinical guidelines that are used by clinicians to make this determination.
+This is a clinical determination made in conjunction with the physician, nursing staff and other clinical staff involved with the patient's care.
+Clinical guidelines are used by clinicians to make this determination.

 I went to the All Children's Outpatient Care Center.
 Why did I get a bill from the hospital?

 Our Outpatient Care Centers are departments of the hospital; therefore, the services that were provided are submitted as part of All Children's Hospital.

 Why do I have to pay a co-pay/ or I paid my co-pay to the Physician?